czang97/deltascope_SDS410_2019/README.md

 Alignment & Test data
 ------
+- Why do we need alignment?
+    - During typical collections of biological samples, each sample will be oriented slightly differently in relation to the microscope due to variations in the shape and size of the sample as well as human error during the mounting process.
+As a result of this variation, we cannot directly compare samples in 3D space without realigning them.
+We have implemented principle component analysis in order to automate the process of alignment without a need for human supervision.
 - Open `alignment.ipyn`
 - In order for you to follow through this tutorial, there are two test files: `experiments/testvideo/C1` and `experiments/testvideo/C2`.
 Follow the instructions below to read in those two files and test if your deltascope works properly--C1 contains AT data, and is to be paired with the ZRF data contained in C2.